 verb (past overcame; past participle overcome)[with object]

-- 1Succeed in dealing with (a problem or difficulty): he overcame his pain for a timeMore example sentences
+- 1Succeed in dealing with (a problem or difficulty): she worked hard to overcome her paralyzing shynessMore example sentences

 - I learned to cover my pains and overcame my poverty with hard work and a new hope for my future.